Today’s topic comes from a brother’s question in the Porn Reboot group.

 “I reflect on this in my journaling, knowing that what I do is beneficial for me so it shouldn’t matter what others think.
 But I still sometimes find myself feeling threatened by their judgment.
 Do you have any tips for people who find themselves prone to insecurity caused by the judgment from their close friends?”

 This is a great question because a lot of men who embark on the reboot process fall off because of the opinions of others in their life.
 Sometimes it’s a man whose wife thinks he’s being a little too open and vulnerable with men she sees as strangers.
-She would rather him talk with their pastor or a local therapist instead of work with the Porn Reboot group.
+She would rather him talk with their pastor or a local therapist instead of work with the porn addiction recovery group.

 Other times it is friends who insist that putting aside time for a reboot routine every day is too much to ask.
 Every man in the Porn Reboot program has a routine that consists of some combination of meditation, journaling, and reading but this is too big of a commitment in some people’s eyes.
 They think it’s too regimented and think you could find an easier way to accomplish the task.